Shining Light on TORCH Infections

 - Herpes simplex virus (HSV)

-The reason we care so much about these infections is that they can cause serious problems for the fetus including spontaneous abortion, IUGR (intrauterine growth restriction) and pre-term birth along with developmental problems in the skeletal system, central nervous system, hearing or vision loss, the endocrine system and even cardiac defects.
+The reason we care so much about TORCH infections is that they can cause serious problems for the fetus including spontaneous abortion, IUGR (intrauterine growth restriction) and pre-term birth along with developmental problems in the skeletal system, central nervous system, hearing or vision loss, the endocrine system and even cardiac defects.
 Let’s take a look at each one in a bit more detail.

 Toxoplasmosis is at the highest risk of being passed on to the baby if it’s contracted in the third trimester, but it’s important to note that if mom does contract it earlier in pregnancy, the outcome for baby is typically far worse and can even result in a spontaneous abortion or a stillbirth.
 Babies that do survive often have pretty serious problems such as seizure disorder, severe eye infections that can lead to blindness and enlarged liver and spleen.
 Some babies only show the signs of infection later on with things like significant mental impairments or hearing loss.
-It’s classical features are something called a blueberry muffin rash, which is the presence of petechiae and purpura as well as a triad of symptoms (hydrocephalus, intracranial calcifications and chorioretinitis, which inflammation of the choroid and retina of the eye).
+It’s classic features are something called a blueberry muffin rash, which is the presence of petechiae and purpura as well as a triad of symptoms (hydrocephalus, intracranial calcifications and chorioretinitis, which inflammation of the choroid and retina of the eye).
 Recall that petechiae are small flat lesions caused by capillary bleeding under the skin, whereas purpura are larger and raised lesions that are caused by bleeding within the skin.

 Though toxoplasmosis is treatable in both mom and the neonate, the best course of action is to prevent it from occurring.
 Moms can lower their risk of contracting toxoplasmosis by avoiding raw meat and turning over the litterbox duties to someone else in the household as cat feces.
-If mom has an active toxoplasmosis infection, she can take spiramycin to help keep it from spreading to the festus.
+If mom has an active toxoplasmosis infection, she can take spiramycin to help keep it from spreading to the fetus.

 Congenital Varicella Syndrome is the condition that occurs in the infant when the mother has a varicella zoster infection during pregnancy.
 These infants are often born at a low birthweight due to premature birth or IUGR.
 They also often tend to have areas of the skin that are thick and red, the limbs can be underdeveloped (hypoplastic limbs) and they can have CNS abnormalities as well.